Young people are hurt; take back 'Agnipath' to avoid repeat of farm laws: Pilot to govt | Law-Order

 Congress leader Sachin Pilot on Sunday urged the government not to be ''stubborn'' and immediately withdraw the new military recruitment scheme Agnipath for wider consultations to avoid a repeat of the farm laws episode.

-He also asserted that the country had been kept ''on a permanent boil'' in the last few years, and a culmination of factors such as rejection of the 'Agnipath' scheme, unemployment, and economic and agrarian distress had resulted in the ''severe backlash'' from the youth.
+He also asserted that the country had been kept ''on a permanent boil'' in the last few years, and factors such as rejection of the 'Agnipath' scheme, unemployment, and economic and agrarian distress have culminated in the ''severe backlash'' from the youth.

 This government is known for not listening to anybody, he said, adding that the Centre should act as a guardian of the country and ''not be stubborn''.